RhoInc/open-source-handbook/README.md

 ## Common Marks and Formatting

-With Github's adoption of CommonMark as the renderer of choice for markdown files, use the following formatting in your markdown files.
+With GitHub's adoption of CommonMark as the renderer of choice for markdown files, use the following formatting in your markdown files.

 ### Sublists